 - Moon Marble Company

 - Creative Candles

 Before visiting any of these intriguing places, check out Let’s Go!
 Field Trips for Teachers, Homeschoolers and Active Families for pre- and post-trip suggestions, key learning points, and pitfalls to avoid.

 So what are you waiting for, Kansas City?
 Let’s go!

 Traci Matt is an experienced journalist, editor, marketing copywriter, social media manager, and homeschool teacher.
 Her first book, “Don’t Waste Your Time Homeschooling: 72 Things I Wish I’d Known,” features reflections on 20 years of homeschooling.
 Traci also blogs about other random topics such as colorblindness and social media at tracimatt.com.

 This post was originally published in May 2015.
-It has been updated for timeliness and comprehensiveness.
+We have updated it for timeliness and detail.